AzadKshitij/My-Stuff/3 Study/Software Data Engineering/Project/Report.md

 ![[Assets/Pasted image 20221113134559.png]]
 <p align="center" >Figure 1: Showcase of how Publisher-Subscriber pattern works.
 Request from  publisher goes to through server and then to server. </p>

 ## Summary of Work done

+Started with research and thinking about possible ways of solving the problem.
+As it was a group project we divided it into two major part Frontend and Backend.
+Frontend consist of user experience, user interface, user interactions etc.

+Backend consist of server, database management, load balancer etc. Server created with python and flask framework.
+We used MongoDB as a database as it is a general purpose database and works well with

+We also used version control with git and Github.

 ## Work done

+Work Done By Kshitij: Mostly done backend tasks and also implemented some frontend features.

+Work Done By Sandeep: